G. N. Rangarajan: Film career

 Rangarajan was influenced by the works of director A. Bhimsingh, and joined editor Dorai Singam as an assistant in the late 1950s.
-An early film that he worked on was Bhimsingh's Kalathur Kannamma (1960), featuring a young Kamal Haasan in a starring role.
-He later became associated with director S. P. Muthuraman and writer Panchu Arunachalam for many films, early in his career.
+The first film Rangarajan began work on as an assistant director was Gnayirum Thingalum, which was shelved.
+He became associated with director S. P. Muthuraman and writer Panchu Arunachalam for many films, early in his career.
 He worked as an associate director on films including Bhuvana Oru Kelvi Kuri (1977), Aarilirunthu Arubathu Varai (1979) and Priya (1978).

 As a director, Rangarajan subsequently collaborated with Kamal Haasan on a number of successful films including Kalyanaraman (1979), Meendum Kokila (1981), Kadal Meengal (1981) and Ellam Inba Mayyam (1981) in a two-year period.
 Notably, he took over directorial duties from Mahendran during the making of Meendum Kokila on the insistence of Kamal Haasan.
 He later also wrote and produced films, notably making Aduthathu Albert (1985) and Sir...
 I Love You (1991).
 His final directorial Maharasan (1993), had Kamal Haasan in the lead role, who refused to take any salary for the film, in ode to his friendship with Rangarajan.
 Following his film career, Rangarajan worked on the television series Raghuvamsam and also made a telefilm for Singaporean producers.

 Owing to his association with Kamal Haasan, Rangarajan renamed his house as "Kamal Illam".
 His son, G. N. R. Kumaravelan, apprenticed with Kamal Haasan for films such as Sathi Leelavathi (1995) and Marudhanayagam, and then debuted as a director in the late 2000s.